AkshayJ0shi/steam_anomaly_detection_capstone/README.md

 ### How the problem was solved before:

 With time series data, there will be seasonal and long term trends that need to be accounted for.
 After those trends are removed outliers will appear.
-One Class SVM.
-ARIMA.
+ARIMA can be used to remove the trends, then HOT SAX, One Class SVM, or KNN can be used to detect outliers or shocks.

 ### What's new about my approach and why it will be successful: